aukevisser/windowsearch/README.md

 # windowsearch
-Window searching algorithm to be used to distinguish local from larger-scale forcings in a spatial dataset of a response variable.
+Window searching algorithm to be used to distinguish local irrigation-induced forcing from larger-scale climate forcings in a spatial dataset of a response variable (e.g., T2m, LST).